Help a hospital differentiate itself and improve outcomes through deep culture change.

 "You cannot learn any more than when you get to listen to your potential patients say why they would never walk into your place." —Dr. Michael R. Jaff

 IDEO partnered with NWH for a year of work together, kicked off by defining the vision for NWH and ramping up to in-hospital prototyping and the launch of several new initiatives.
 A pilot project with the Women's Imaging Center (WIC) focused on solving departmental and employee challenges to provide a better experience for women getting mammograms.
+Done

 The pop-up design studio, dubbed Project Phoenix, was centrally located on the main thoroughfare of the hospital.

 Fueled by this potential, the WIC team redesigned key work processes and created a set of experience principles that inspired new service prototypes.
 Guided by principles like "Express mutual gratitude" and "Honor every voice," the WIC team tested ways for patients to acknowledge outstanding caregivers and created tools to gather better feedback from patients and adjust quickly.
 The experience of designing better services inspired the WIC staff to become ambassadors for the power of design thinking across other departments inside NWH and they continue to build on the work through new prototypes and experiments.
-At the end of the partnership, the team repeated the Creative Difference assessment and noticed improvement over time in their creative competencies.

 Next, IDEO partnered with NWH’s ambulatory surgery group.
 They took an analogous research trip to Boston’s Logan airport to see with fresh eyes how other high-touch customer service organizations provide customer value in a complex setting.
 Insights from the trip were applied through live prototyping of several new experiences inside the hospital, including a pre-surgery visit summary and pre-operation care carts.